The Sea Ranch

 The Lodge at Tahoe Donner is associated with the Golf Course and has an excellent restaurant with a reasonably priced menu.
 There are two large recreational centers with swimming pools and tennis courts, and a large, well-equipped gym.
 In addition, Tahoe Donner has a deeded Marina at nearby Donner Lake with a boat ramp, boat rentals, a sandy beach and a cafeteria.
 The Tahoe Donner Cross Country Ski Area is among the largest and most renowned in the country, second perhaps only to aforementioned nearby Royal Gorge.
 The Tahoe Donner Downhill Ski Area is ideal for beginners and quite enjoyable for intermediates, while it is very reasonably priced and just downhill from the Alta Vista Chalet.
 The trail system of Tahoe Donner has a major trail head near just a 5-minute walk from the Alta Vista Chalet.
 From there one has the choice of several loops of hiking trails of one to three-hour and longer hikes, leading along majestic vista sites, at an altitude of 7000 to 8000 feet elevation.
 These trails are also open and quite ideal for mountain biking.
 These amenities make Tahoe Donner a favorite destination for vacation renters in Winter and in Summer.

-Abadiania is geographically located on a plateau at an altitude of 3500 ft (1050 m) above sea level, and there is almost always a slight breeze.
-Accordingly, even though Abadiania is located in the tropics (15 deg southern latitude), its climate is pleasant.
-The winter months (May - September) are sunny and dry (low humidity), temperatures ranging in the high 50s F (15 C) at night and mid to high 70s F (23-26 C) in the afternoon.
+Abadiania is located in central Brazil, about 65 miles west of the Capital city of Basilia, on a plateau at an altitude of 3500 ft (1050 m) above sea level.
+There is almost always a slight breeze; accordingly, even though Abadiania is located in the tropics (15 deg southern latitude), the climate is pleasant.
+The winter months (May - September) are sunny and dry (low humidity), with temperatures ranging in the high 50s F (15 C) at night and mid to high 70s to 80s F (21-26 C) in the afternoon.
 Temperatures during the summer months (Nov - March) are on average only about 5 degrees F (3 deg C) warmer, thus still quite moderate, Typical summer days are interspersed with cloud bursts in the afternoon/evening that can be quite spectacular and easily produce an inch of rain in less than an hour.

 The plateau location of Abadiania makes for amazing top-down views from the the edges of town into the surrounding landscape.
 This includes the "Casa de Dom Inacio," which has amazing north-westerly vistas, our Casa de Luz, which has the same general view directions, and the Alegria Apartment, which enjoys expansive, unobstructed north-easterly views.